 • Printed Pages: 288

-The Power of Story explores the transformative potential of storytelling, revealing how reshaping our narratives can have a profound impact on our personal and professional lives, unlocking new possibilities and shaping our destinies.
+The Power of Story explores the transformative potential of storytelling, revealing how reshaping our narratives can profoundly impact our personal and professional lives, unlocking new possibilities and shaping our destinies.

-Here in this book, Jim Loehr explores the role of storytelling in shaping our lives and futures.
-The book argues that the stories we tell ourselves about what we are and who we are capable of can profoundly impact our success and well-being.
+In this book, Jim Loehr explores the role of storytelling in shaping our lives and futures.
+The book argues that the stories we tell ourselves about who we are and what we are capable of can profoundly impact our success and well-being.

 The book includes the following: